libriscv/rvscript/README.md

 If you want to build more binaries you can edit `CMakeLists.txt` and add a new binary like so:

 ```
-add_micro_binary(my.elf "src/my.symbols"
+add_micro_binary(my.elf
 	"src/mycode.cpp"
 	"src/morecode.cpp"
 )
 ```

-You can share symbol file with any other binaries, and if you don't have a particular symbol that is listed that is fine.
-It should be possible to reuse the same symbol file for all binaries.
-The symbol file is a list of symbols that are public, and can be called from outside of the machine.
-In other words, if `start` is made public, by adding it to a symbols file, then you can call the function froom the outside like so: `myscript.call("start")`.
+Any functions you want to be callable from outside must be listed in the symbols file, usually `programs/symbols.map`.
+The file is shared between all programs.
+The symbol file is a text file with a list of symbols that are public, and can be called from the engine.
+In other words, if `start` is made public, by adding it to a symbols file, then you can call the function from the engine like so: `myscript.call("start")`.

 There is a lot of helper functionality built to make it easy to drop in new programs.
 See `engine/src/main.cpp` for some example code.